What Is A Game Drive On African Safaris?

 • Keep below the maximum speed limit (40 kph/25 mph).

-• Never drive off-road, this severely damages the habitat.
+• Never drive off-road, as this severely damages the habitat.

-• When viewing wildlife keep to a minimum distance of 20 meters and pull to the side of
+• When viewing wildlife, keep a minimum distance of 20 meters and pull to the side of

 • Leave no litter and never leave fires unattended or discard burning objects.